WestenskowTristan/password-generator/README.md

 ## Installation

-All you need to do is clone this repo to your local machine and run the index.html file in your browser and click the generate password button and follow prompts
+All you need to do is follow this link https://westenskowtristan.github.io/password-generator/develop/index.html
 ## Usage

 N/A